 Calle Pescadería.
 This is between Plaza de la Constitucíon and Calle San Juan.
 You’ll find Zeruko, a very creative Pintxos bar (C/Pescadería 10) and their neighbors Txepetxa (C/Pescadería 5) for marinated anchovies and Bar Tamboril (C/Pescadería 2) for battered shrimp.

-I can tell you it’s very difficult to have a go at everything in a day.
+I can tell you it’s challenging to have a go at everything in a day.
 But if you arrive the evening before and stay at a surf hostel, you can start having a go at all the Pintxos bars in old town.
 You can learn to surf in the surf beach and explore the town all the way to Castillo de La Mota and have a go at more Pintxos and delicious wines.
-There’s simply too many choices and flavor combinations with Pintxos and they’re all phenomenal.
-Believe me, if you visit San Sebastián the Pintxos will blow you away.
+There’s too many choices and flavor combinations with Pintxos, and they’re all phenomenal.
+Believe me; if you visit San Sebastián, the Pintxos will blow you away.

 Once you’re done with a day in San Sebastian, I recommend you visit one of Spain’s best kept secret beach, Lekeito.
 It’s just an hour away from the city.